-We have secured over 500 convictions, rescued over 18,000 victims – NAPTIP
+We Have Secured Over 500 Convictions, Rescued Over 18,000 Victims – NAPTIP

 “Parents must also stop mounting pressure on their children to travel out and endanger their lives so as to send money back home.

-“Because of the family pressure, many of them end up as sex slaves in all sorts of dehumansing conditions.
+“Because of the family pressure, many of them end up as sex slaves in all sorts of dehumanizing conditions.
 If we get any of such parents, they will be prosecuted,” he said.
+(NAN)

 Comments